Effects of Hydrogen Transport on the Kinetic Regimes of 4-Nitrophenol Reduction by Sodium Borohydride: Analysis of experimental data

-First, our model predicts that systems with identical reaction rates ($k_{AB}, k_A, k_B$, see Fig.\ref{fig:sketch} and Eqs.(\ref{eq:frank_nip}-\ref{eq:frank_h2})) and different transport rates $\alpha$ collapse at short times, then diverge at long times to reach different conversion levels (Fig.~\ref{fig:theory}a,b).
-Indeed, at short times, the transfer hydrogenation dominates and the hydrogenation rate is governed by $\BH$ concentration (dashed curve in Fig.~\ref{fig:theory}a,b), which is the same for all the systems; at long times, hydrogenation proceeds via dissolved $\Hy$, whose concentration depends on the transport rate.
+First, our model predicts that for systems with identical reaction rates ($k_{AB}, k_A, k_B$, see the reaction scheme in Fig.\ref{fig:sketch} and Eqs.(\ref{eq:frank_nip}-\ref{eq:frank_h2})) and different transport rates $\alpha$ the 4-NiP concentration curves collapse at short times, then diverge at long times to reach different conversion levels (Fig.~\ref{fig:theory}a,b).
+Indeed, at short times, the reduction by sodium borohydride dominates and the reaction rate is governed by $\BH$ concentration (dashed curve in Fig.~\ref{fig:theory}a,b), which is the same for all the systems; at long times, reduction proceeds via dissolved $\Hy$, whose concentration depends on the transport rate.
 This is exactly what we observe for supraparticles of Types A and B with matched initial rates (see Fig.~\ref{fig:compare}).
 We suggest that these supraparticles show, in fact, very similar catalytic activity, and the difference in their eventual efficiency is due to different mechanisms of hydrogen transport (bubbling vs.\ non-bubbling).

 Second, our model predicts that catalytic systems can behave differently in the initial stages of the reaction but exhibit the same catalytic activity at long times (collapsing curves in Fig.~\ref{fig:logs}b), if they have the same values of $k_A$, $k_B$ and $\alpha$ but different values of $k_{AB}$ (Fig.~\ref{fig:theory}c,d).
-Indeed, in the initial stage, the reaction proceeds mostly via transfer hydrogenation by $\BH$, captured by $k_{AB}$.
-However, at later times $\Hy$-mediated hydrogenation becomes dominant.
-The hydrogenation rate in this region depends only on $k_A$ and the hydrogen concentration $c_{\Hy}$, which, in turn, is defined by the rates of hydrolysis $k_B$ and transport $\alpha$.
-The collapse, depicted in Fig.~\ref{fig:logs}b, suggests that supraparticles of Type A have the same catalytic activity with respect to $\Hy$-mediated hydrogenation and hydrolysis, but different catalytic activities with respect to transfer hydrogenation.
+Indeed, in the initial stage, the reaction proceeds mostly via reduction by $\BH$, captured by $k_{AB}$.
+However, at later times, hydrogenation via $\Hy$ becomes dominant.
+The reduction rate in this region depends only on $k_A$ and the hydrogen concentration $c_{\Hy}$, which, in turn, is defined by the rates of hydrolysis $k_B$ and transport $\alpha$.
+The collapse, depicted in Fig.~\ref{fig:logs}b, suggests that supraparticles of Type A have the same catalytic activity with respect to hydrogenation by dissolved $\Hy$ and hydrolysis, but different catalytic activities with respect to reduction by borohydride.